-Loosely put, sparring is any activity where two boxers, keeping in mind that they are practicing, are attempting to hit and not get hit.
-Strictly speaking, however, sparring usually requires protective measures such as, for contact, headgear, mouthpieces, groin protectors, and sparring gloves weighing no less than 14 oz., and for non-contact, target zones or open/closed fists.
+Sparring is any activity where two boxers, keeping in mind that they are practicing, are attempting to hit and not get hit.
+Strictly speaking, however, sparring usually requires protective measures such as, for contact, headgear, mouthpieces, groin protectors, and sparring gloves weighing no less than 14 oz., and for non-contact, target zones, or open/closed fists.

 The Several Forms of Sparring

 Sparring is very broad and encompasses many activities.
 Sparring can be broken down into several forms: